 Changing the column type of an existing field

-If you realise that a column type does not match the information you want to enter, you can change the column type afterwards.
-Click on the drop-down menu next to the field name and then on "Customize column type".
-This also works if data has already been entered in the field.
+If you find that a column type doesn't match the information you want to enter after all, you can change the column type later.
+Click on the drop-down menu next to the field name and then click on "Customize column type".
+This works even if data has already been entered in the field.

 The first field